Strategic guidelines, risks, and mitigation actions

 Main mitigation actions

-• RES development for decarbonising technology mix: photovoltaics, onshore/offshore wind, Energy Communities based on the “producer” model
+• RES development for decarbonising the technology mix: greenfield renewable capacity, Energy Communities

 • Reducing the risk of technical obsolescence with maintenance and renewal measures in the hydroelectric field